nleaf/nleaf.github.io/_resources/2017-07-27-manufacturing-tic-gums.md

   show_social: true
 tags:
 - Case Studies
+banner_image: ''
+date:
+author: ''
+featured: false
+popular: false

 ---
 TIC Gums is using Expedient’s On-Site Private Cloud with Disaster Recovery as a Service to meet several business objectives, including the modernization and migration of its IT infrastructure and the creation and implementation of a disaster recovery plan and solution.
-By placing an Expedient private cloud point of delivery (POD) on-site at TIC Gums’ premises, TIC Gums is able to ensure continuous business operations through a “lift and shift” phased workload migration approach.